cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/overview.rst

 networks, application, systems and platform software – with a unifying goal of providing Cloud Testbeds as a Service (CTaaS).
 Cloudmesh federates a number of resources from academia and industry.
-This includes existing FutureGrid infrastructure (4704 cores used by more than 355 projects), Amazon Web Services, Azure, HP Cloud, Karlsruhe using various technologies.
+This includes existing FutureSystems, Amazon Web Services, Azure, HP Cloud, Karlsruhe using various technologies.

 An high level architectural image is provided at